Last Updated on June 19, 2022 by Quantified Trading

 How did the Medallion Fund make such extraordinary returns?

 The Medallion fund has at all times used leverage, probably substantial leverage many times the equity.
+On the internet we have seen numbers indicating their gearing is on average 10, even going up to 20 at times.
+Obviously, this explains a lot of the returns.
 In 2007 the fund was in serious problems, but somehow narrowly escaped.
 The quote below is taken from pages 257-258:

 On Wednesday, things got scary.
 Simons, Brown, Mercer, and about six others hustled into a central conference room….
 One basket of stocks had already plunged so far that Renaissance had to come up with additional collateral to forestall a sale….
 If losses grew, and they couldn’t come up with anough collateral, the banks would sell Medallion’s positions and suffer their own huge losses.